beyarkay/genghis_client/README.md

 multiple different battlegrounds.

 ## Get started - Make Your Own Bot
-To get started, you will need to copy some code from a GitHub repository into an internet-connected sever (like UCT's nightmare server that all second-year students have access to).
+To get started, you will need to copy some code from this GitHub repository into an internet-connected sever (like UCT's nightmare server that all second-year students have access to).

-1. ssh into the UCT server:
+1. `ssh` into the UCT server:

     ```ssh <YOUR_STUDENT_NUMBER>@nightmare.cs.uct.ac.za```
 2. Make a public directory to host the bot script, and change into it: